HackYourFutureBelgium/React_2025/react2/week1/lesson-plan.md

 - **Create a blog website with dynamic routes to different blog posts**
   - Create a route /blogs that displays blogs
   - Create a dynamic route for a blog post that displays the title from the route.
 For example, `/blogs/my-new-post` should dynamically display "My New Post".
-Hint: Look at `usePathName`.
+  - Hint: Check out the [documentation](https://nextjs.org/docs/app/api-reference/functions/use-pathname) for `usePathName`.

 - **Create a page that displays a NASA EPIC image on a different date depending on a query string parameter received**
   - Use the [NASA API](https://api.nasa.gov/#EPIC) to fetch EPIC images